clandomo/upload-checker/README.md

    - Freeleech (e.g., ⭐ 50%)

 4. **Post-Search Options**: After the search, you can choose to remove the processed TMDb ID(s) from the `.json` file to avoid future redundant searches.

+> [!NOTE]
+> This applies exclusively when using the 'json' search type.
+When searching by 'id', the script will not prompt you to remove entries from the TMDb IDs file.

+5. **Continue Search**: The script will prompt you to choose whether to continue searching for additional TMDb IDs or to exit the script.

 ### Example